(Information found at Huntington’s Disease Youth Organisation aka HDYO)

-Everyone has the gene that causes Huntington’s disease it is an expanded gene, but people that develop the disease have a longer version of the gene, the expanstation of the gene is what causes it not to work properly and eventually causes people to develop the disease.
+Everyone has the gene that causes Huntington’s disease (HD) it is expanded, but people who develop the disease have a longer version of the gene, the expansion of the gene is what causes it not to work properly and eventually causes people to develop the disease.

 Huntington’s disease is known as a neurodegenerative disorder, this means Huntington’s is a disease which affects the nervous system and gradually gets worse over time.
 Huntington’s disease affects the cells of our brains and continues to cause damage as time progresses, which stops the brain and body from working as well as they used to.

-Huntington’s can be spotter through the symptoms but not always, the three main types of symptoms are involuntary movements, cognitive and behavioural.
+The three main types of symptoms are involuntary movements, cognitive and behavioural.
+Also described as mood, mind and movement.

 Breaking down these three main symptoms:

-Chorea which is a medical term used to describe the irregular movements people wither hunting tons suffer from, can cause patients to fall or drop things, look restless and appear fidgety.
+Chorea which is a medical term used to describe the irregular movements people with Huntingtons suffer from, can cause patients to fall or drop things, look restless and appear fidgety.

 Cognitive describes anything that requires intellectual activity, as Huntington’s progresses patients may have difficulty keeping track of things, making decisions or answering questions.
 Their ability to concentrate becomes more difficult.